mpql/retro-board/README.md

 This will run a demo version, which you can turn into a fully licenced version by purchasing a [Self Hosted licence](https://app.retrospected.com/subscribe?product=self-hosted).

 ## Versions History

+### Version 5.5.0

+- Migrate from ESLint and Pretter to Biome, a single tool for linting, formatting and more
+- Upgrade dependencies across the board
+- Fix an issue with running the backend in development mode with ts-node and recent versions of Node

 ### Version 5.4.1